pulp/pulp-operator/docs/faq.md

 ### **Which fields are reconciled when the Operator is set as `managed`?**

 All fields from `Spec` *should* be reconciled on *Deployments*, *Services*, *Routes* and *Ingresses* objects.

+### **I created a new PulpRestore CR, but the restore procedure is not running again.
+Checking the operator logs I found the message "*PulpRestore lock ConfigMap found.
+No restore procedure will be executed!*"**

+After the Operator finishes executing a restore procedure it creates a `ConfigMap` called *`restore-lock`*.
+This `ConfigMap` is used to control the restore reconciliation loop and avoid it ovewriting all files or `Secrets` with data from an old backup.
+If you still want to run the restore, just delete the *`restore-lock`* `ConfigMap` and recreate the PulpRestore CR.